melezhik/outthentic/README.md

 * Run a story

-Story runner is script that parses and then executes stories, it:
+Story run is process of verification of your story, it consists of:

+* executing story file.
-* finds and executes story files.
+* saving story stdout into a file.
-* remembers stdout.
-* validates stdout against a story checks content.
+* validating stdout against a story check.

-Follow [story runner](#story-runner) section for details on story runner "guts".

-To execute story runner say \`strun':
+* Run a suite

+You may have more then one story.
+A bunch or related stories is called project or suite.
+`strun` - is story runner script to find all the stories in the suite and execute them:

     $ strun
     ok 1 - perl /home/vagrant/projects/outthentic/examples/hello/story.pl succeeded